-Local Authority generic H & S Risk Assessments 'On-Site Security' and 'Managing Violence & Aggression' are adapted & used as appropriate. (or equivalent).
+Local Authority generic H & S Risk Assessments 'On-Site Security' and 'Managing Violence & Aggression' are adapted & used as appropriate.

-The Head teacher will be made aware immediately of any issues that could result in a safeguarding matter for children and young people following the daily visual site inspections and will remedy as soon as possible.
+The DSL will be made aware immediately of any issues that could result in a safeguarding matter for children and young people following the daily visual site inspections and will remedy as soon as possible.